Anangpal Tomar

-Anangpal II, popularly known as Anangpal Tomar, was an Indian ruler from the Tomara dynasty.
+Anangpal II, popularly known as Anangpal Tomara, was an Indian ruler from the Tomara Rajput dynasty.
 He is known to have established and populated Delhi in the 11th century.
-He is often confused with Anangpal I, the founder of Tomar Dynasty of Delhi, who had reigned during the 8th century.
+He is often confused with Anangpal I, the founder of Tomara Dynasty of Delhi, who had reigned during the 8th century.
 He traced the lineage to Chandravanshi Kshatriya kings, namely Arjuna from the epic Mahabharata.

 Ancestry

 According to legend Tomar were descendant of Kuru king Parikshit.

 Territory

-The territory ruled by the Tomars was called Hariyana (literally 'Abode of God').
+The territory ruled by the Tomaras was called Hariyana (literally 'Abode of God').
 This Hariyana was many folds in size compared to the current state of Haryana.
 The Tomar Empire during the reign of Anangpal II extended over various parts of Delhi, Haryana, Punjab, Himachal Pradesh, Uttar Pradesh, Madhya Pradesh and Rajasthan.

 The capital of Tomars changed a few times during the course of 457 years they ruled in the northern India.
 The first capital of the Tomar empire was Anangpur while the last one was Dhillikapuri (Delhi, Lal Kot).

 Other parts of the Kingdom of political importance were as follows: Pathankot - Nurpur, Patan - Tanwarawati, Nagarkot (Kangra), Asigarh (Hansi), Sthaneshwar (Thanesar), Mathura, Taragarh, Gopachal (Gwalior), Tanwarhinda (Bhatinda), Tanwarghaar.